alallema/picture_dictionnary/README.md

 # Picture_dictionnary

-This project is search engine of picture and video for mood board The goal is to labelise pictures from choosen source download and reference them to be able to retrieve interesting data by word or mood
+This project is a search engine of picture and video for a mood board The goal is to labelise pictures from choosen source download and reference them to be able to retrieve interesting data by word or mood

 ## Architecture

 ### Code Architecture

-This projects try to create module that can be changed easily for another solution It's means that every modules has to use or translate his data by core(lib) data structure At the end the goal is that every module could run like micro services For each module:
+This project try to create a module that may  be changed easily for another solution It's means that every modules has to use or translate his data by core(lib) data structure At the end the goal is that every module could run like micro services For each module: